S.Korea widens capital gains taxes for wealthy stock investors

 South Korea's benchmark KOSPI fell 1.04% in early trade on Thursday, tracking broader global declines.
 "This is bad news for retail investors but good news for foreign investors who hold roughly about one third of KOSPI and KOSDAQ shares combined, as they only pay transaction taxes," said Lee Won, an analyst at Bookook Securities.

 "The downside impact from the new capital gains taxes will be limited for now, as it doesn't kick in immediately."
-South Korea's left-leaning Moon Jae-in government has been hiking taxes for wealthy property owners and larger conglomerates to address growing income inequality and rising welfare costs due to its rapidly ageing society.
+The left-leaning government of President Moon Jae-in has been hiking taxes for wealthy property owners and larger conglomerates to address growing income inequality and rising welfare costs due to its rapidly ageing society.

 The new taxes are subject to parliamentary approval.
 President Moon's ruling party secured 180 seats in the 300-member, single-chamber parliament following an election in April, which should help the government pass the laws in the National Assembly.